Private Lessons, One-Day Workshops, Multi-Week Classes, After-School Programs, Gift Certificates, and MORE!

 In addition to our regular courses we can work with you to design an education based on your needs.
 Have an idea you want to materialize or have a skill you can’t quite master?
 Join us in our studio and we’ll work on it together.
 Or let us bring our studio to you!
 Our team makes house calls for in-home lessons anywhere in the city - sewing machine included.
 We have also recently expanded to Woodstock, NY.
 We believe our classes should be available to all.
 With environmental sustainability as our anchor, we strive to be strong community partners by championing social advocacy.

-We invite you to join our community of collaborators.
+We offer space rentals for creatives looking for a space to develop their projects without instruction as well.
+Use our equipment, machines, pattern drafting tables, mannequins, etc. We invite you to join our community of collaborators.
 Together we will make your projects come to life.
 We look forward to sewing with you!

 Educators